kevinvud/SlakChat/README.md

 ### Description

 This is a chat app which is called SlakChat.
-This app allows user to have a live conversation with each other.
+It provides instant messaging, from anywhere with anyone, that keeps everyone informed and interacting, and make it simple to rediscover any bit of information that’s ever been shared.

 ### App Features: